Betta Fins Shredded Overnight? 6 Possible Causes

 Fin Rot

 The most common reason why betta fish fins are shredded is fin rot, but this does not happen overnight.
 Fin rot mainly occurs because of bad water quality, and stress.
 High ammonia levels or improper water conditions (temperature, pH) can lead to your betta fish becoming weaker and developing fin rot.
+This disease can lead to more severe betta fish diseases like dropsy and ulcers. so you can’t leave it untreated.

 This is a bacterial infection, that slowly destroys your betta fish tail and fins, and can lead to death.
 The easiest way to tell fin rot apart from other injuries is the appearance of the betta fish fins.
 If your betta fins are ripped apart and have black or red edges at the very end, it can definitely be fin rot.
-Don’t worry, because betta fish fin rot treatment is not that hard, and usually these fish make a full recovery.
+Don’t worry, because betta fish fin rot treatment is not that hard, and usually, these fish make a full recovery.

 Betta Fish Tail Bitting